qeda/qeda/README.md

 CLI
 ---

-Run in terminal (note that component names are case insensitive):
+Run in terminal (note that component names are case insensitive but power and ground nets are not):

 ```
 qeda add altera/5m1270zt144